whereiskurt/subastion/README.md

 After `build-prod-bluegreen` completes you have access to 2x EC2 bastion hosts straddling public/manage/private portions of their blue/green networks.
 Executing `openvpn-prod-blue-subastion` will extend your local network and tunnel your outbound traffic through AWS.
 Executing `ssh-prod-green-subastion` will land you on the green bastion host, straddling the subnets.

+# What is a Blue/Green Deployment strategy?
+>A [blue/green deployment](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html) is a deployment strategy in which you create two separate, but identical environments.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.

 ## Quick Start
 These steps are fully explained in the next section, but the quick start is here. :-)